aaronphaneuf/daily_sales_report/README.md

 |TRN_EndTime | variable | TRN_EndTime is used over TRN_StartTime, which is not maintained |

 Week to date sales are calculated from Monday - Sunday for each week.

-run_report.py executes daily_sales.sql, writes the results to a file and iterates through the data, writing to a table which is then emailed out to certain individuals in the company on a daily basis.

 # run_report.py